Why Would a Younger Woman Prefer Dating an Older Man?

 The conventional wisdom as to why older men tend to go for younger women is straightforward.
 Younger women, for the most part, are in better shape, with better skin and less baggage from broken relationships.
 Life experience creates wisdom – but it also creates responsibilities and complications — mortgage, kids, career, etc. All of this makes dating more and more complex as we get older.

 She doesn’t NEED an older man who’s 45.
 She can find that same amazing guy at age 30.
 Or 35.
 Or 40.

 Not many, I’m thinking.

 Before any 40+ people get all hot and bothered about this — I am not judging.
 There is nothing wrong with aging.
 I do think people improve with age (my wife is nodding).
 But let’s not pretend that we, as a culture, don’t worship at the altar of youth.
 If you’re over the age of 40 and have ever said, “But I’m told I look five years younger than my age,” then you’re not immune to it yourself.
 But see, for older men who covet younger women, it’s not whether you look good for your age — it’s what age you really are.

 Don’t get me wrong.
-There are advantages in a 45-year-old guy.
+There are advantages to the 45-year-old guy.
 Now that I’ve passed that age, I get it.
 At 45, he’s a man.
-He’s got the job, the home, the car and has been divorced with a kid already.
+He’s got the job, the home, the car, and has been divorced with a kid already.
 So if a woman finds it more appealing to just step into that world — to jump from the prolonged adolescence of the late 20s into full-fledged settled-down womanhood — that could make sense.

 And yet, they probably resemble Penelope’s dad more than they resemble her brother…

 This is the most compelling reason why younger women might be attracted to older men: they’re daddy substitutes.
 An older man is going to be the strong, nurturing guy who takes care of her, teaches her, and treats her like a princess — the kind of relationship that she probably lacked growing up.